 Swelling and bruising are normal reactions to surgery, and vary from patient to patient and from one surgery to another.
 You may use an ice pack on your face next to the surgical site.
 Alternate 20 minutes with ice and 20 minutes without ice.
 After the first 36 hours, ice will not have much effect on swelling, but may make the surgical site feel better.
 Swelling usually reaches its maximum about 3 days after surgery.

 Most surgical procedures in healthy patients have a low risk of developing an infection.
 Some patients may be placed on antibiotic medication.
-If Dr. Fraser prescribe medication, it is important to follow the directions and take the medication until it is completely gone.
+If Dr. Patel and Dr. Fraser prescribe medication, it is important to follow the directions and take the medication until it is completely gone.
 An antibiotic oral rinse may also be prescribed and should be used as directed.
 If you develop hives or a rash, discontinue all medication and contact our office immediately.
 There may be a slight elevation in temperature for 24 to 48 hours after surgery.
 This is a normal body response to surgery.
 If fever persists, please notify our office.

 We are currently accepting new patients and would love to help you take your smile to the next level.
 Call Gahanna Office Phone Number (614) 471-6600 or complete our Contact Form to request an appointment.

 After any surgical procedure, swelling and some discomfort are anticipated.
 This varies considerably from patient to patient, even after identical procedures.
 This normally reaches its peak with in 48 hours after surgery, then starts to decrease.
 If you have only minor pain, try an over-the-counter drug, such as Tylenol, Advil, or Aleve.
 Avoid aspirin and aspirin- containing products, as these interfere with blood clotting.
-If you have been given a prescription for a stronger pain medication, have it filled at a pharmacy convenient for you and take the medication as directed by Dr. Fraser.
+If you have been given a prescription for a stronger pain medication, have it filled at a pharmacy convenient for you and take the medication as directed by Drs.
+Patel and Fraser.
 The pain medication may make you drowsy, so you should not drive a car or perform any important tasks while taking the medication.
 The pain medication should never be taken on an empty stomach.
 If you develop hives or a rash, discontinue all medication and contact the office immediately.

 Post-operative nausea is usually due to swallowing a small amount of blood during and/or after surgery.
 A small amount of carbonated drink, such as 7-Up or ginger ale every hour for 5 or 6 hours will usually relieve this feeling.
 Sometimes pain medications can cause nausea.
 If nausea continues, contact our office.